vrinceanu/plasma-MDQT-simulation/README.md

 ## Input Parameters

-All input parameters are grouped into a clearly-labeled section within the first 100 lines of the MDQT code, are defined below.
+All input parameters are grouped into a clearly-labeled section within the first 100 lines of the MDQT code, and are defined below.

 -   __saveDirectory__ *(string)*: The folder in which simulation data will be saved, relative to the path of the executable file.